 Useful for: visualizing your performance data.

 This is a clever trick for avoiding the pitfalls of averaging averages (seriously, read that article so you understand to never do this again, it’s embarrassing).
 It works by indexing the ‘average’ metric against a continuous metric; in the example above we’re indexing relevance against impressions.
 Then we divide that total of that column (RELxIMP) by impressions again to get the global average.
-This is very useful when using a pivot table for averages, because whichever way you split the data you’ll be getting the true average every time.
+This is very useful when using a pivot table for averages, because whichever way you split the data you’ll be getting the true average every time, which is important when using Excel in marketing.=.

 Useful for: avoiding incorrect results by averaging averages.

 Most people don’t know you can easily manipulate dates within Excel.
-Because the date is actually stored as a number (the number of days since January 1st, 1900), and then just formatted as your local date format, you can easily convert it backwards and forwards or manipulate it to get longer or shorter date names, or just the month, day, year, etc. This is really useful when combined with pivot tables as you can easily pull a report that shows performance by month, or day of week.
+Because the date is actually stored as a number (the number of days since January 1st, 1900), and then just formatted as your local date format, you can easily convert it backwards and forwards or manipulate it to get longer or shorter date names, or just the month, day, year, etc. This is a really useful tool for excel in marketing when combined with pivot tables as you can easily pull a report that shows performance by month, or day of week.

 Useful for: manipulating date formatting for creating useful report segments.